plewis/deploy/JC_instructions.md

 You can now transfer the file `plot-galax.Rmd` to your local laptop using the instructions at [this link](https://kb.uconn.edu/space/SH/26033783688/File+Transfer) You can then run the file in RStudio to  visualize the results.

+# This part does not work yet.
+To use the new BHV geodesic distance metric, run:
+	python3 create-bhv-files.py (This will create tree files that can be read by the treedistance program and will create a file called bhv_trees.tre in each smc replicate directory.) sbatch td.slurm (This will run the treedistance program and create a file called bhvdists.txt in each smc replicate directory.)